 BYLAWS & POLICIES

 RPCV/W's bylaws outline the rules which are used to govern the internal affairs of the organization.
-They can be found here along with our records.
+They can be found here.

 RPCV/W is not the Peace Corps, nor does it directly donate to overseas Peace Corps programs.
 For information about Peace Corps, please visit www.peacecorps.gov.